 - step reflex

-Tests for neonatal reflexes aim to view how babies react to certain given stimuli.
+Tests for neonatal reflexes check if babies react appropriately to certain stimuli.

 The Babinski reflex is tested by stroking the underside of the baby’s foot, from the top of the sole toward the heel.
 The baby’s toes will fan out and the big toe will move upward.
 In an adult, the foot and toes will curl inward.